nachorequeno/multidimensional_search-/README.md

 *x1 > x2* will belong to *X1*, while every point *x* having *x1 < x2* will belong to *X2*

-The second *Oracle*, named *OraclePoint*, defines the membership of point *x* to the closure *X1* based on a cloud of points.
-For instance, next image shows a dense cloud of points in *X1* (dark side).
+The second *Oracle*, named *OraclePoint*, defines the membership of point *x* to the closure *X1* based on a cloud of points that denote the border.
+For instance, next image shows the Pareto front, which is internally stored in a NDTree data structure [3].

-![alt text][cloudpoints]

-The Pareto front is abbreviated by the following image, which only shows the points in the frontier.
-The Pareto front is obtained by a NDTree [3].

 ![alt text][paretofront]